Malsch (Rhein-Neckar): Geographical Location

-Malsch is located in the northwestern corner of the Kraichgau south of the cities of Wiesloch and Walldorf at the border of the Oberrheinischen Tiefebene.
+Malsch is located in the northwestern corner of the Kraichgau south of the cities of Wiesloch and Walldorf at the border of the Upper Rhine Plain.
 The town is located at the foot of the Letzenberg, a hill of 244 m height.

 Neighboring towns

 Adjacent towns are, starting from the north clockwise: Malschenberg, Rauenberg, Mühlhausen, Rettigheim, Östringen, Bad Schönborn, Kronau und St. Leon-Rot.